This in-depth guide covers everything you need to know about sweaters for short men, including how your sweaters should fit.

 Types of Sweaters

 Sweaters are typically made from organic materials like cotton or wool.
-The most common types of sweaters are crew neck, v-neck and quarter zip.
+The most common types of sweaters are crew neck, v-neck, quarter zip, and a bit less popular but an excellent choice shawl collar sweater.

 You don’t have to own every kind of sweater in every color (although we won’t judge you if you do), but it’s a good idea to have a couple of go-to, versatile sweaters for the cooler months during fall and winter.